Rudolf Bahro: In Berlin after the fall of the Wall

 Seeing the rapid decline of the GDR, at the end of 1989 Bahro went to East Berlin to fight against the feared "sellout of the GDR," its absorption by the Federal Republic.
 He wanted to work to ensure that the regime could keep its autonomy and maintain what he thought was its greatest political achievement: the primacy of politics over economics.

-On 16 December 1989, Bahro had the opportunity of speaking to the assembled delegates of the extraordinary party conference of the Socialist Unity Party of Germany, whose chairman had, a week ago, been his former legal counsel, Gysi.
+On 16 December 1989, Bahro had the opportunity of speaking to the assembled delegates of the extraordinary party conference of the Socialist Unity Party of Germany, whose chairman had been his former legal counsel, Gregor Gysi.
 The main item on the agenda was whether the party should continue or be dissolved.
 What was finally decided was that the party should continue under a new name: Socialist Unity Party of Germany – Party of Democratic Socialism (German: Sozialistische Einheitspartei Deutschlands – Partei des Demokratischen Sozialismus, abbreviated SED-PDS).
 Bahro's request to address the conference as a guest speaker found only a slight majority (54%), and he was granted only 30 minutes, not the requested 45 minutes.
 Bahro was annoyed at this and had to improvise.
-After reading out the names of all the people who had helped him with his book, Die Alternative, he criticized the previous speaker, Minister President and Deputy Party Chairman Hans Modrow, as well as Karl Marx, Gorbachev and Boris Yeltsin.
-He went on to present his vision of a "socio- ecological" restructuring of the GDR.
+After reading out the names of all the people who had helped him with his book Die Alternative, he criticized the previous speaker, Minister President and Deputy Party Chairman Hans Modrow, as well as Karl Marx, Gorbachev and Boris Yeltsin.
+He went on to present his vision of a "socio-ecological" restructuring of the GDR.
 His radical environmental ideas, which were hardly known in the GDR at that time, were far removed from the problems that interested the delegates, and his polemical introduction provoked fierce resentment.
 Bahro concluded that he no longer had anything in common with this party.

 In the spring of 1990, he began setting up an "Institute for Social Ecology" at the Humboldt University of Berlin.
 Instead of the usual discussion of the ecological crisis, he wanted this institute to address the issue holistically and, above all, study the deeper social and cultural causes of the crisis and develop practical alternatives.
 Bahro thus set up his own school of social science that is not to be confused with others that also go by the name of social ecology.